Richardinho/react-hero-app-with-routing/README.md

   }

 ```
-Secondary routes will persist within a named outlet, even with the URL changes, until it is explicitly set to null:
+Secondary routes will persist within a named outlet, even when the URL changes, until it is explicitly set to null:

 ```javascript
 this.router.navigate([{ outlets: { popup: null }}]);